Injured on the job?

 Q: “What is the most common workers’ compensation issue you deal with?”

 Jeffrey: “Most of my clients have been hurt at work, they’ve filed a claim with the insurance carrier for the employer, and they’re denied.
-There are a lot of wrongful denials by insurance companies, which is why you need a good lawyer who handles workers’ compensation cases routinely.
+There are a lot of wrongful denials from insurance companies, which is why you need a good lawyer who handles workers’ compensation cases routinely.
 I’ve been handling worker’s compensation cases for 26 years.”